 Oatlands was considered a mini-capital city during the colonial years, but Campbell Town was the ultimate pit stop between Launceston and Hobart.
 It was where you’d stop for lunch, stock up on supplies, recuperate your thoughts and then continue on.
 Mind you, back then they had the horse-and-cart mode of transport, which could take upwards of 10 hours to travel between Hobart and Launceston.
-In those days you really could do with a pie and a lager.
+So stopping for a pie and a lager was well needed!

 While you settle your mind and stomach, we recommend a perusal of the town history.
 Gander at the Red Bridge that crosses the tranquil Elizabeth River (said to contain a million red bricks) and stroll up High Street for the Convict Brick Trail, sharing the offences committed by Tasmania’s convicts.
 Can you find Joseph Maples who was sentenced to 14 years imprisonment for stealing clogs?
 Also, if you’re a book lover like us, check out The Book Cellar, adjacent to the Red Bridge.
 The bookstore is set underneath what was once a convict-built coaching inn.